 The first Interchange results were implemented in April 2014 for ATMs and for cards and cash-back at POS devices in March 2015.
 The interchange rates are reviewed annually and the latest are published as per the link below:

 ATM and Card Interchange rates as revised from 12 June 2021 Read more . . .

-The SARB is responsible for the oversight, supervision and regulation of the payment system financial market infrastructures (FMIs).
-The SARB adopted the Principles for Financial Market Infrastructures (collectively referred to as the ‘PFMI’ and each principle referred to as a ‘Principle’) issued by the Committee on Payments and Market Infrastructures (CPMI) of the Bank for International Settlements (BIS) and the International Organization of Securities Commissions (IOSCO) in a publication titled Principles for financial market infrastructures published in April 2012.
+The South African Reserve Bank (SARB) is responsible for the oversight, supervision and regulation of the payment system (PS) financial market infrastructures (FMIs).
+The SARB embraced and adopted the Principles for Financial Market Infrastructures (collectively referred to as the ‘PFMI’ and each principle referred to as a ‘Principle’) issued by the Committee on Payments and Market Infrastructures (CPMI) of the Bank for International Settlements (BIS) and the International Organization of Securities Commissions (IOSCO) in a publication titled Principles for financial market infrastructures published in April 2012.
 The National Payment System Department (NPSD) of the SARB expects recognised PS FMIs within the national payment system (NPS) to observe these PFMIs.

-In position paper 1 of 2018, the SARB identified FMIs within the NPS and, after applying criteria provided in the PFMI, it recognised the following payment system FMIs as systemically important:
+In position paper 1 of 2018, the SARB identified FMIs within the NPS and, after applying the criteria provided in the PFMI, it recognised the following PS FMIs as systemically important:

-These payment system FMIs are required to observe the PFMI, conduct regular self-assessments against the PFMI, provide the NPSD’s Oversight and Supervision division with these self-assessments, and publish disclosure frameworks on their websites as prescribed in the PFMI disclosure framework and assessment methodology.
+These PS FMIs are required to observe the PFMI, conduct regular self-assessments against the PFMI, provide the NPSD’s Oversight and Supervision division with these self-assessments, and publish disclosure frameworks on their websites as prescribed in the PFMI disclosure framework and assessment methodology.

 If you have further questions about regulation, oversight and supervision, please do not hesitate to contact us.